 Donald Audley Stewart 1902-1987.
 Worked at Oak Bank Mill

 ‘Bert’ the eldest of the Stewart sons worked at Ingersley Vale Bleach Works.

-Robert lived in High Street for over 50 years until he died.
+Robert lived in High Street for over fifty years until he died.
 He and ‘Florrie’ had one child Dorothy Audley Stewart who married Philip G Norton.
-Dorothy died suddenly in November 1994, as a widow aged 82.
-She lived in Ivy Lane, Macclesfield at this time.
+Dorothy died suddenly in November 1994, she was a widow aged eighty four years and was living in Ivy Lane, Macclesfield at this time.